top of page

 • Confusion

-A migraine without aura sometimes referred to as a common migraine or hemicrania simplex, is the most common type, accounting for 75 percent of migraines (10).
+A migraine without aura, sometimes called a common migraine or hemicrania simplex, is the most common type, accounting for 75 percent of migraines (4).
 Migraines without aura typically last between four hours and three days.
-The frequency of these attacks varies from every few years or several times a week (11).
+The frequency of these attacks varies from every few years or several times a week (5).

 And finally, chronic migraines are characterized by the experience of at least 15 migrainous headache days per month and are highly disabling.
-Patients with chronic migraine present to primary care, are often referred for management to secondary care and comprise a large proportion of patients in specialist headache clinics (12).
+Patients with chronic migraine present to primary care, are often referred for management to secondary care, and comprise a large proportion of patients in specialist headache clinics (6).

 I have tried many of the mainstream solutions over the years, including but not limited to the following: